orstavik/JoiComponents/book/chapter2/Mixin4_FirstConnectedMixin.md

 Such an architecture can yield great performance while the app is in use and a simple and clear structure in development.
 It is a good thing.
-But, such an architecture also pushes a lot of work at startup time, thus slowing down the app at load time.
+But, such an architecture also pushes a lot of work at startup time.
+Doing too much work at startup slows down the app load time.
 In our example, all the ten pages and all their DOM elements are then created at startup time.
 Now, if the `constructor()` in all these DOM nodes are doing work, then these `constructor()`s will slow down the app at startup.

-In order to avoid this bottleneck, the 'meaty' set up work should be removed from the `constructor()` and instead be delayed until either the browser has spare time or when the element are first connected to the DOM.
+In order to avoid this bottleneck, the setting-up of element work should be removed from the `constructor()` and instead be delayed until either the browser has spare time or when the element are first connected to the DOM.
 Hence `firstConnectedCallback()`.